Bitdefender Review: Quick Expert Summary

 Bitdefender Security Features

 Bitdefender’s antivirus scanner is both thorough and lightweight.
 It uses a huge malware directory and machine learning to detect both known and emerging malware.
-And because most of the malware scanning takes place in the cloud, Bitdefender’s antivirus engine takes up a fraction of CPU and disk space during scans.
+And because most of the malware scanning takes place in the cloud, Bitdefender’s antivirus engine only takes up a fraction of CPU and disk space during scans.

-Bitdefender offers 4 types of scans:
+There are 4 types of scans:

 - Quick Scan.
 A lightweight scan of core system files and temporary files where viruses are often stored.